-- ix) Details of office equipment and software owned by the firm in Form-T9 - x) CVs of 4 (four) Key Personnel (Team Leader cum Senior Highways Engineers, Senior Bridge Engineer, Highway cum Pavement Engineer & Traffic/Road Signage/Marking and Safety Expert) shall only be considered for evaluation purpose as per the available details on Infracon and Team ID must be submitted in physical form.
-For remaining 6 (six) key personnel, the CVs need to be submitted as avialble on Infracon for approval prior to signing of contract.
+- ix.
+Details of office equipment and software owned by the firm in Form-T9. - x.
+CVs of following 4 (four) Key Personnel may be submitted only through Infracon in Form-T-10

+[Team Leader cum Senior Highway Engineer, Senior Bridge Engineer, Highway cum Pavement Engineer, Traffic/Road Signage/Marking and Safety Expert].

+For remaining key personnel, the CVs need to be submitted for approval prior to signing of contract.